kristianmandrup/cms-layouts/semantic/pages/docs/Images.md

 ### Image lists

 The image lists allows you to easily manage all your lists and move images from one list to another, remove images etc. If need be, you can enter into a list for more refined management (see above).
+You can also create a new list.